Nick Mullens: 2020 season

 Mullens (#4) playing for the 49ers in 2020.

 On March 5, 2020, Mullens was assigned a one-year, $750,000 exclusive-rights free agent tender by the 49ers.
-He signed the contract on May 1, 2020.
-On September 20, 2020, in a game against the New York Jets, Mullens came in after halftime after Jimmy Garoppolo suffered a leg injury.
-In the game, Mullens completed 8 of 11 passes for 71 yards and an interception in a 31–13 victory.
-Mullens was named the starter for Week 3 against the Giants.
-In the 36–9 victory, he passed for 343 yards and one touchdown.
-In Week 4 against the Philadelphia Eagles, Mullens posted a career low passer rating of 72.6 in which he threw a pick six to linebacker Alex Singleton, thus resulting in Mullens getting benched for C. J. Beathard.
+He signed the contract on May 1.

+During a Week 2 31–13 road victory over the New York Jets, Mullens came in after halftime after Jimmy Garoppolo suffered a leg injury and completed 8 of 11 passes for 71 yards and an interception.
+Mullens was named the starter for the next game against the Giants.
+He finished the 36–9 road victory with 343 passing yards and one touchdown.
+The following week against the Philadelphia Eagles, Mullens posted a career low passer rating of 72.6 in which he threw a pick six to linebacker Alex Singleton, thus resulting in Mullens getting benched for C. J. Beathard.
 The 49ers went on to lose 25–20 to the Eagles.

-In Week 8 against the Seahawks, Mullens came into the game in the fourth quarter after Jimmy Garoppolo left the game with an ankle injury.
+During Week 8 against the Seahawks, Mullens came into the game in the fourth quarter after Jimmy Garoppolo left the game with an ankle injury.
 Mullens rallied the 49ers back in the game by completing 18 of 25 passes for 238 yards and two touchdowns but the 49ers lost 37–27.
 Mullens was named the starter for the 49ers again for the 49ers' Thursday Night Football game against the Green Bay Packers due to Garoppolo being sidelined indefinitely due to his ankle injury.
-In Week 13, against the Buffalo Bills, he had 316 passing yards, three touchdowns, and two interceptions in the 34–24 loss.
+During Week 13 against the Buffalo Bills, Mullens had 316 passing yards, three touchdowns, and two interceptions in the 34–24 loss.

-On December 22, 2020, it was announced that Mullens would miss the rest of the season with an elbow injury he suffered in the 49ers 41–33 loss against the Dallas Cowboys.
+On December 22, 2020, it was announced that Mullens would miss the rest of the season with an elbow injury he suffered in the Week 15 41–33 road loss to the Dallas Cowboys.
 He was placed on injured reserve three days later.
-Mullens was scheduled to become a restricted free agent following the season, but the team did not extend a tender to him at the start of the new league year and he became an unrestricted free agent.
+Mullens was scheduled to become a restricted free agent following the season, but the team did not extend a tender to him at the start of the new league year and Mullens became an unrestricted free agent.

 Philadelphia Eagles

 On June 14, 2021, Mullens signed a one-year contract with the Eagles.
-On August 28, 2021, Mullens was waived by the Eagles.
+On August 28, he was waived.